 3. Dingoes

-Dingoes are more like wild dogs that mainly thrive in grasslands, the woods, and rocky terrains-places that rabbits also reside.
+Dingoes are more like wild dogs that mainly thrive in grasslands, the woods, and rocky terrains-places where rabbits also reside.
 They eat rabbits as their primary food source, mainly because they can find them in abundance.

-4. Wolverine
+Wolverine

+Wolverines are omnivorous mammals that look like small bears.
+They usually eat almost anything, including rabbits.
 These mammals are known to dig into burrows of hibernating animals and eat them during winter when there’s a food shortage.
 Therefore, rabbits can be a wolverine’s leading source of food if they have fewer food options.

 5. Coyotes

 Coyotes are not so picky with food because they are both scavengers and hunters.
 They can also eat vegetables because they are omnivorous.
-However, a coyote’s favorite meal would be a tasty small mammal like a rabbit, rat, mote, or a vole.
+However, a coyote’s favorite meal would be a tasty small mammal like a rabbit, rat, mote, or vole.

 6. Raccoons

 Raccoons are omnivorous and can eat veggies and animals such as rabbits if they can catch them.
-However, bunnies don’t make the most of a raccoon’s diet because raccoons are slow and prefer slow-moving creatures.
+However, bunnies don’t make the most of a raccoon’s diet because raccoons are slow and prefer hunting other slow-moving creatures.

 7. Bears